Back to blog

 Employees are already using unsanctioned AI tools.
 The question is not whether they are using AI.
 The question is whether you know what they are using.

-Before deploying agents, you need visibility into what AI tools are already in use in your organization.
-The pre-deployment audit: survey what AI tools employees are using today.
-Classify them as approved, needs evaluation, or prohibited.
+Before you deploy new agents, you need visibility into what AI tools are already in use.
+Run a pre-deployment audit: survey what AI tools employees are using today, classify them as approved, needs evaluation, or prohibited.
+That classification becomes the foundation for governing shadow AI.

 What vendor monitoring requires: monitor agent output quality metrics over time and watch for sudden changes that might indicate a model update.
-Establish a point of contact at your AI vendor who notifies you of model updates.
-Test the agent after any vendor model update before continuing production use.
+Establish a direct contact at your AI vendor who notifies you of model changes.
+Test the agent after any vendor update before continuing production use.
+Your contracts with AI vendors must address training data transparency, audit rights, liability for serious incidents, and compliance requirements.

-The path to Level 2: document your existing informal processes first.
-Add the missing foundations — risk assessment, data governance, vendor management.
+We typically count eight to twelve weeks for teams to reach defensible governance, though the timeline varies based on organizational complexity and existing documentation practices.
+The path forward is not to wait for perfect conditions.
+Start with what you have.
+Document your existing informal processes first, then add the missing foundations — AI-specific risk assessment, training data governance, vendor management.
 Implement approval workflows and change controls.
 Build the audit trail that makes everything defensible.

 Ready to let AI handle your busywork?